East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 - In 66.7% of Navy's games this season (6/9), the teams combined to score more than Saturday's total of 46.5.

-- Saturday's over/under is 0.8 points lower than the two team's combined 47.3 points per game average.
+- The two teams combine to average 47.3 points per game, 0.8 more than the total in this contest.

-- This contest's total is 8.4 points lower than the 54.9 these two squads combine to give up per game in 2021.
+- This contest's over/under is 8.4 points fewer than the 54.9 these two squads combine to give up per game in 2021.

-- The Pirates and their opponents have scored an average of 58.6 points per game in 2021, 12.1 more than Saturday's total.

 East Carolina Stats and Trends

-- East Carolina has seven wins against the spread in 10 games this year.
+- East Carolina has played 10 games, with seven wins against the spread.

-- The Pirates have been favored by 4 points or more three times this season and have covered the spread in two of them.
+- The Pirates have covered the spread twice this season when favored by 4 points or more (in three chances).

-- East Carolina's games this year have gone over the total in three out of 10 opportunities (30%).
+- East Carolina's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).

-- The Pirates score 30.5 points per game, comparable to the 30.4 per outing the Midshipmen surrender.

-- When East Carolina records more than 30.4 points, it is 3-1 against the spread and 4-0 overall.
+- When East Carolina scores more than 30.4 points, it is 3-1 against the spread and 4-0 overall.

 - The Pirates collect 78.5 more yards per game (435.5) than the Midshipmen give up per contest (357.0).

-- In games that East Carolina amasses more than 357.0 yards, the team is 7-2 against the spread and 6-3 overall.
+- In games that East Carolina churns out more than 357.0 yards, the team is 7-2 against the spread and 6-3 overall.

 - The Pirates have turned the ball over nine more times (20 total) than the Midshipmen have forced a turnover (11) this season.